 Sometimes you are going to do something that your toddler will not like, it is unavoidable.
 Whilst it doesn’t seem right to explain yourself to a toddler, it does help.

 Don’t forget about the terrible twos!
-Your toddler might still be going through this.
+If your 2 year old is throwing things when angry, then your toddler may still be going through this phase.

 Follow Usual Punishment Routine